estuary/flow/site/docs/reference/Connectors/capture-connectors/OracleDB/OracleDB.md

 ### Create a Dedicated User

 Creating a dedicated database user with read-only access is recommended for better permission control and auditing.
+Depending on whether your database is a container database (also known as CDB) or not, follow the corresponding section below.

+## Non-container Databases

 1. To create the user, run the following commands against your database: